 Step 4.
 Check Align partition to optimize for SSD box, and click Start Clone.

 You are allowed to fit all partitions to entire disk by clicking Edit partitions on the destination disk.
-If you want to edit partitions on the disk, please upgrade to Professional edition.

 If you cannot boot from the cloned SSD, try changing the boot sequence in BIOS or disconnecting the HDD and boot again.